+A lower-complexity alternative to joint decoding is the TIN-based decoding.
+Similar to GMAC, the TIN solution for fading channels operates under the assumption that a single user is present and treats the signals of other interfering users as noise.
+Consequently, this approach results in an exceptionally low average SNR because it encounters interference-plus-noise as the system's overall noise level, leading to inferior performance.
+However, when combined with an appropriate channel code and SIC, the performance can be improved.

+\textbf{TIN-SIC with LDPC coding:} In \cite{andreev2019low}, building upon the synchronous schemes presented in \cite{kowshik2020energy}, the authors present a low-complexity coding scheme which incorporates OFDM techniques to mitigate the effects of the asynchronous transmission by converting the time delays into phase shifts, and employing SIC to decode the user packets.
+Further numerical results for this scheme are presented in \cite{Kowshik2019sho}.

-\textbf{Polar coding with SIC} \cite{andreev2020polar}: We next delve into the encoding and decoding procedures of the schemes employing polar codes in conjunction with TIN-SIC.
-The frame in this scheme is divided into $S$ slots.
-Each user randomly selects a slot to transmit its polar coded and modulated signal.
-For decoding, the scheme considers a TIN strategy followed by an SIC.
-This is because, different users in a slot are prone to different fading coefficients, some of them with larger coefficients are more likely to be decoded by TIN.
-After decoding the strongest user's signal while treating others as noise, its channel coefficient is estimated using the orthogonal matching pursuit (OMP) technique.
+\textbf{TIN-SIC with Polar Coding:} In \cite{andreev2020polar}, a TIN-SIC solution in conjunction with polar coding is presented, where the frame in this approach is divided into $S$ slots.
+Each user randomly selects a slot to transmit its polar-coded and modulated signal.
+For decoding, the scheme considers a TIN strategy followed by SIC.
+Since different users in a slot experience different fading coefficients, some of them (those with larger fading coefficient amplitudes) are more likely to be decoded by TIN.
+After decoding the strongest user's signal while treating the others as noise, the channel coefficient is estimated using orthogonal matching pursuit (OMP).
 Given the estimated channel coefficient and the decoded signal of a user, its contribution can be removed from the received signal using SIC.
 This strategy continues until no signal is successfully detected during an iteration.
 It is important to emphasize that the determination of whether a decoded message is successful relies on the use of a cyclic redundancy check (CRC) message sequence.
-The encoding and decoding process of the scheme with polar coding with SIC in a slot with $K$ users is demonstrated in Fig. \ref{Fig_tinSIC}.
+The encoding and decoding process of the scheme with polar coding with SIC in a slot with $K$ users is illustrated in Fig. \ref{Fig_tinSIC}.